LedgerHQ/ledger-live/apps/ledger-live-desktop/tests/utils/dummy-wallet-app/README.md

     deactivate T
 ```

-- `DiscoverPage.send`: This method turns JSON-RPC request object into JSON.
+- `LiveApp.send`: This method turns JSON-RPC request object into JSON.
 Then, it calls injected method via [`webview.executeJavaScript`](https://www.electronjs.org/docs/latest/api/webview-tag#webviewexecutejavascriptcode-usergesture).
 It allows testing engineers to simply await for a response from Live's wallet server and `expect` against the response.
 - `window.ledger.e2e.walletApi.send`: This is an injected method in Dummy App to send request to wallet api server.
 It returns `Promise<response>`.

 ### Mobile